sangyl23/Multi-Task-Learning-for-Mobility-Management/README.md

 python cosine_similarity.py
 ```

+If you want to train models, you need to reproduce the new data set for training.
+Then, revise the file path in `train_MTL.py` to corresponding path.
+Next,

-If you want to train models with the uniform weighting, please run
+1. If you want to train models with the uniform weighting, please run

 ```
 python train_MTL.py --training_method uniform_weighting
 ```

-If you want to train models with the loss descending rate-based weighting, please run
+2. If you want to train models with the loss descending rate-based weighting, please run

 ```
 python train_MTL.py --training_method loss_descending_rate_based_weighting